 Unlike the legally entangled Lake Farm Road project near Costco and the Homewood Regional Detention Pond north of Milton, in which LCG used quick-take expropriation authority to seize land from two prominent Lafayette families, Coulee Ile Des Cannes properties were purchased by LCG from their private landowners, including one family Logan represented for more than two decades (city-parish attorneys are allowed to have a private practice).

-Four tracts owned by the family of Andrus Pellerin, Logan’s client, are among the acreage LCG purchased earlier this year for the Coulee Ile Des Cannes facility.
+Four tracts owned by the family of Andrus Pellerin, Logan’s late client, are among the acreage LCG purchased earlier this year for the Coulee Ile Des Cannes facility.
 And records obtained by The Current suggest that it was Logan who brought the property to LCG’s attention within months of being named city-parish attorney.
 What remains unanswered is the extent to which science, or Logan, influenced LCG’s decision to buy the land.

 Assistant City-Parish Attorney Mike Hebert withheld from disclosure contemporaneous notes of a September 2020 drainage meeting in which property owned by Logan’s client was discussed, citing attorney-client privilege conferred by Logan’s role in that meeting as LCG’s chief legal officer.
 Hebert asserted that the notes contain Logan’s work product as an LCG attorney.
 Logan was representing the Pellerin family at that time.